AdaCore/training_material/courses/gnat_project_facility/030_project_properties.rst

 + Must be at least one **immediate** source file

-  + In any source directory of project file
+  + *Immediate*

+    + Resides in project source directories OR
+    + Specified through source-related attribute

   + Unless explicitly specified none present

      :ada:`for Source_Files use ();`